-It is proposed that the hybrid Solar PV inverter shall be wall mounted in the below ground plant room.
+It is proposed that the hybrid Solar PV inverter shall be wall mounted in the IT room on the first floor.
 The Contractor shall allow for a new XLPE/SWA/LSZH submain cable between the main switch board and the AC isolator switch adjacent the hybrid inverter.